Associate Professor Vanessa Barrs - Head of Small Animal Medicine

 Peter has moved to the University of Sydney to establish a comparative oncology program.
 To help establish collaborative research he has a part time appointment at the NHMRC clinical trials centre.
 Peter is an established author in the veterinary literature and presents at national and international meetings as an invited speaker.

 Peter’s main interest is in advancing the compassionate care of pets with cancer and to improve their quality of life for as long as possible.

-Dr Graham Swinney – Specialist in Small Animal Medicine
+Dr Graham Swinney – Specialist in Canine Medicine

 Dr Joanna Whitney – Resident in Small Animal Medicine

 BSc (Vet) (Hons) BVSc (Hons) MVetstud MANZCVS(SmAnimMed,ECC)

 Following graduation from the University of Sydney Jo worked in general practice in Sydney.
 During this time she developed an interest in medicine and critical care and commenced a medicine internship at the University of Sydney in 2007.
 Following this Jo worked as an anaesthesia registrar allowing her to hone her skills and knowledge in emergency and critical care medicine.
 Jo then returned to UVTHS medicine department in 2012 as a Resident in Small Animal Medicine.
 Whilst at the UVTHS Jo has completed a Masters in Veterinary Studies and is a member of the Small Animal Medicine and Emergency & Critical Care Chapters of the Australian and New Zealand College of Veterinary Scientists.
 She is interested in all areas of internal medicine, particularly infectious disease, haematology and critical illness

 Dr Geoff Nicolson – Resident in Small Animal Medicine - Cardiology